abdullah5282/GAN-in-Fashion/README.md

 # GAN-in-Fashion
-Generative adversarial network (GAN) in Fashion Industry.
-Its applications and complete guide
+Generative adversarial network (GAN) are type of AI model used for unsupervised learning.
+It consist of two parts enerator and discriminator that are  trained simultaneously.